hoangduytran/blender-manual/manual/render/cycles/gpu_rendering.rst

 This can be enabled in the preferences.
 However there are currently known issues regarding motion blur, hair rendering and degenerate triangle shapes.

-The *Clip* extension mode in :doc:`/render/shader_nodes/textures/image` is not supported for HIP.
+GPU accelerated denoising is available on discrete Radeon RX 6000 and Radeon RX 7000 GPUs.

 oneAPI -- Intel
 ---------------

 oneAPI is a computation library that is supported on Windows and Linux and requires a Intel® Arc™ graphics card with the Xe HPG architecture.
-Hardware acceleration for ray-tracing is supported.
+Hardware acceleration for ray-tracing and denoising is supported.

 Supported GPUs include: